Pediatric spine care

 Our physicians create a customized treatment plan based on the severity of your child's symptoms.
 Our goal is to decrease pain and acute spasms while restoring spinal flexibility.

-Your child's nonsurgical care plan can include over-the-counter (OTC) anti-inflammatory drugs, activity modifications and pars injections (steroid injection).
+Your child's nonsurgical care plan can include over-the-counter (OTC) anti-inflammatory drugs, activity modifications and pars or steroid injections.
 It will likely also include physical therapy, in which your child would focus on strengthening their truncal core to give their back the best support possible.

 A small number of children with spondylolysis or spondylolisthesis do not respond to a conservative treatment plan.
 If this is true for your child, they will be evaluated for spinal fusion surgery.
 This surgery typically involves fusing the fifth lumbar vertebra to the sacrum.
 We also provide other surgical options depending on your child's unique needs and medical history.